ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Starcraft 2.md

 can't reach all of its locations or complete it.
 However, mission completion is always required to gain access to new missions.

-Except for mission completion, these categories can be disabled in the game's settings.
+Aside from mission completion, the other location categories can be disabled in the player options.
 For instance, you can disable getting items for reaching required milestones.

 When you receive items, they will immediately become available, even during a mission, and you will be notified via a text box in the top-right corner of the game screen.
 Item unlocks are also logged in the Archipelago client.

-Missions are launched through the Starcraft 2 Archipelago client, through the Starcraft 2 Launcher tab.
+Missions are launched through the StarCraft 2 Archipelago client, through the StarCraft 2 Launcher tab.
 The between mission segments on the Hyperion, the Leviathan, and the Spear of Adun are not included.
 Additionally, metaprogression currencies such as credits and Solarite are not used.

 ## What is the goal of this game when randomized?

 The goal is to beat the final mission in the mission order.
-The yaml configuration file controls the mission order (e.g. blitz, grid, etc.), which of the four Starcraft 2 campaigns can be used to populate the mission order and how missions are shuffled.
+The yaml configuration file controls the mission order (e.g. blitz, grid, etc.), which combination of the four StarCraft 2 campaigns can be used to populate the mission order and how missions are shuffled.
-Since the first two options determine the number of missions in a Starcraft 2 world, they can be used to customize the expected time to complete the world.
+Since the first two options determine the number of missions in a StarCraft 2 world, they can be used to customize the expected time to complete the world.
 Note that the evolution missions from Heart of the Swarm are not included in the randomizer.

-## What non-randomized changes are there from vanilla Starcraft 2?
+## What non-randomized changes are there from vanilla StarCraft 2?

 1. Some missions have more vespene geysers available to allow a wider variety of units.
 2. Many new units and upgrades have been added as items, coming from co-op, melee, later campaigns, later expansions,